datacenter/cilium-dc-design/docs/aci/advanced_design.md

 * The node interface will be placed in the L3OUT to simplify node-to-node communication.
   * It is not required for the `egress nodes` to peer over BGP if they are only used for Egress Traffic.
 * The egress interface will be connected to an EPG and will be used for the egress gateway feature for POD initiated traffic.

+{: .note }
+For the nodes with Multiple interface is fundamental to ensure that the kubelet’s node-ip is set correctly on each node.
+In the Advanced Design this has to be the Interface placed in the ACI L3OUT.
+Cilium does not have the ability to chose which interface is used for pod to pod E/W routing and will use the kubelet’s node-ip one.

 By default traffic received on the egress nodes from the EPG would be returned to the client via the L3OUT Interface resulting in traffic drops.
 To ensure return traffic is routed back to the EPG we can: